A Day Trip to Toledo

 Entry Fee: €3

 I am allergic to museums and find them incredibly dull with particular lighting and the sterilised environment with white paint reminds me of my fathers hospital.
-I skipped this one as well and spent time instead in the square outside which had a rather creepy but fascinating sculpture.
+I skipped this one as well and spent time of my solo trip outside which had a rather creepy but fascinating sculpture.

 Santa Maria Synagogue -Sinagoga Santa María La Blanca